 - A copy of your Employment Authorization Document, if you have one

-- A copy of the results of your medical examination, if necessary (Form I-693)
+- A copy of your Form I-693 medical examination results, if necessary

 Form I-485 for Adjustment of Status

-The main form that you must fill out and submit to adjust your status is the Form I-485, Application to Register Permanent Resident Status or Adjust Status.
+The main form that you must fill out and submit to adjust your status is Form I-485, Application to Register Permanent Resident Status or Adjust Status.
 The processing time for this document is typically 6 months.
-Once you have filled out the document as accurately as possible, you will have to either mail it into the USCIS or submit it online.
+Once you have filled out the document as accurately as possible, you will have to either mail it in to the USCIS or submit it online.